Our application guidance and FAQs will help anyone thinking about making an application.

 Chartered Geographer uses a robust two-stage expert peer-review process – read more about this process.
 We aim for complete applications to be fully reviewed in 12 weeks.
 However, this can vary depending on assessor availability and requests for further information.

 Chartered Geographers may adopt a specialist post-nominal if they wish to indicate specialist expertise in a sector or sub-discipline – it is not mandatory to adopt one.
-The current post-nominals are: GIS or GI (for geographic information specialists), Geomorph (for geomorphologists), Econ (for economic geographers), and Teacher (for teachers).
+The current post-nominals are: GIS or GI (for geographic information specialists), and Teacher (for teachers).

 If you choose to adopt a post-nominal, your application will be assessed by experts in your field.
 Your application will be expected to show how you have established a depth of knowledge and expertise in this field.
 It is possible to adopt or change a post-nominal after acceptance as a Chartered Geographer if your career path reflects this.

-The Professional Self-Evaluation (PSE) statement is the most important part of your application and the quality of it will be the deciding factor for the assessors.
+The Professional Impact Statement is the most important part of your application and the quality of it will be the deciding factor for the assessors.

-The word count of 1,000 is a requirement of submitting your Professional Self-Evaluation.
-Please ensure this is adhered to.
+The word count of 1,000 is a requirement of submitting your Professional Impact Statement.
+Please ensure you meet this.
 There is no word count on any of the other application documents.
-When writing your PSE we strongly recommend that you make clear cross-references to your long-form CV and CPD record (which have no word count) rather than duplicating information in detail.
+When writing your Statement we strongly recommend that you make clear cross-references to your long-form CV and CPD record (which have no word count), and the Framework of Competencies, rather than duplicating information in detail.

 The extended curriculum vitae (CV) should contain everything a normal CV would, but it is not constrained in terms of length.
 It should include all dates of education, start and end dates and responsibilities for roles and projects when employed - to clearly demonstrate your career progression and progression of responsibilities.

 The CV should be tailored specifically for an application for CGeog, outlining the geographical aspects of all education and relevant positions.
-The following information should be included to do this: details about education and qualifications (including thesis titles, names of course providers); employment details; relevant memberships; relevant experience; projects worked on and any publication details.
+The following information should be included to do this: details about education and qualifications (including thesis titles, names of course providers); employment details including key responsibilities and achievements (include brief details of projects worked on); relevant professional memberships; other professionally relevant work or voluntary experience; any publication details.

-Details of degree content should be included even if your degree is not in geography.
+Details of degree content should be included whether or not your degree is in Geography.

 We strongly advise you use our CPD template.
 This provides space to record internal and external CPD in line with our requirements, and space to reflect upon CPD completed and plan for the year ahead.
 We expect you to have completed a range of activities and justify your reasons for doing so.